KISS-FM: Switch to rock

 KISS-FM's format changed to free form progressive rock in the mid 1970s.
 In the 1980s, the playlist stressed hit albums as the station segued to album-oriented rock.
 During the early years, KISS-FM DJs were mostly given a free rein; many brought in their own vinyl albums, producing their own shows within a looser rock ballad and heavy metal format.
 The most notable past KISS/KMAC DJs/personalities were Joe "The Godfather" Anthony and Lou Roney, who worked together for many years.

 With KISS-FM's hard-edged rock format, San Antonio became known as the "Heavy Metal Capital Of The World."
 Scores of bands can attribute their first and subsequent successes to airplay at KISS-FM.

 Co-owned KMAC broadcast show tunes, opera, as well as religious programs such as the Mormon Tabernacle Choir until noon, when the AM station would simulcast the rock format heard on KISS-FM.
 At 6 p.m., KMAC would switch away from the simulcast and broadcast rock and progressive country till signing off at midnight.
 In those earlier years, KISS-FM signed off at midnight each night.
 "Spread The Word" was the popular window sticker slogan & on-air moniker during the 1970s and 1980s.

-On August 1, 1979, longtime station owner Howard W. Davis died, and eight months later, KMAC and KISS-FM were sold by his estate to Raleigh, NC-based Capitol Broadcasting Company for $4.65 million.
+On August 1, 1979, longtime station owner Howard W. Davis died, and eight months later, KMAC and KISS-FM were sold by his estate to Raleigh, North Carolina–based Capitol Broadcasting Company for $4.65 million.
 Capitol president James F. Goodmon, upon announcing the sale, said that they were "excited about entering the dynamic San Antonio market and becoming a part of the community".

 In 1987, Adams Radio bought KISS-FM for $13 million after a previous sale to Noble Broadcast Group the year before failed to close.